 API Gateway Security Best Practices for 2024

-API security best practices are necessary to secure APIs and protect sensitive data from malicious actors, breaches, and other API security risks.
+API security best practices or API security methods are necessary to secure APIs and protect sensitive data from malicious actors, breaches, and other API security risks.

 What is an API Gateway?